Moving to Spain: The Residency Card

 This is when, if my life were a movie, there would be a record scratch and a freeze-frame over which a narrator says ominously, “Oh, but it did matter.
 It mattered a lot.”
 Or a scene like the ones in the American version of The Office in which Jim looks directly at the camera and shakes his head.

 But my life is not a movie, and so I foolishly wrote down the address that would later cost me hundreds of euros and no small amount of panic.
-At the time of my visa application, I was planning on moving to Barcelona, and the only address I had there was the Airbnb apartment I’d booked for my first two weeks so that I’d have a roof over my head while I looked for long-term housing.
+At the time of my visa application, the only address I had there was the Airbnb apartment I’d booked for my first two weeks so that I’d have a roof over my head while I looked for long-term housing.
 With that final box filled in, I slid my forms across the marble countertop, said a silent prayer to sweet baby Jesus, and officially submitted my application for a year-long residency visa in Spain.

 Part Two: California

 Fast-forward several weeks, and I was emptying the mailbox at my parents’ house in southern California.
 I’d gone home for a while to spend time with my family before going abroad, and to recuperate from a series of unexpected events that occurred after I submitted my application.
-Among them was that I was no longer moving to Barcelona for reasons that, having learned my lessons around privacy on this blog, shall remain unnamed.
-To be honest, I was feeling pretty low that day, and spotting the return address for the Spanish consulate on the envelope brought a bitter smile to my face.
+To be honest, I was feeling pretty low that day, and spotting the return address for the Spanish consulate on the envelope brought a smile to my face.
 I was happy to receive the approval, though, which consisted of the following two short paragraphs:

 “Please note that your visa is valid for 90 days.